gorilskij/hex_snake/README.md

 #### Movement

 It's possible to configure which side of the keyboard you're playing on, with which hand, and the keyboard layout.
-This can be done by changing the `players` vector in the main method.
-Currently supported layouts are qwerty and dvorak.

 As an example, these are the controls for playing on the right side of the keyboard with the right hand on qwerty (default).